Transyltooniaa/hackathon-scrapping/README.md

 ## Contributing

+We welcome contributions to the Beautiful Soup project!
+If you have any suggestions, bug reports, or feature requests, please open an issue on GitHub or submit a pull request.
+We appreciate your feedback and collaboration in making this project even better!

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning